-Regulation 51(a) establishes that the Regulations and the Relevant Contracts, including all noncontractual or other obligations arising out of or in connection therewith, "shall be governed by and construed in accordance with English law".
-Subject to the following discussion, we believe that an English court would give effect to this choice of law.
+Regulation 51(a) establishes that the Regulations and the Relevant Contracts, including all non-contractual or other obligations arising out of or in connection therewith, "shall be governed by and construed in accordance with English law".
+Subject to the following discussion, we believe that a Scottish court would give effect to this choice of law.